 Sounds used to be integrated with Electrophy because it allowed to make electrophysiological recordings audible and because it shared the biophysical aspect with Electrophy.
 Sounds is not a audio editor but it is more like a (electric) black box analyser and sound modifier.

-Although Cells&Maps is meant for those who analyse photomicrographs of living or dead cells to analyse their sizes, speeds of migration, dye uptake or fluorescence, the program is also practical for the manipulation of bitmaps in general.
+Although Cells&Maps is meant for those who analyse FACS data or photomicrographs of living or dead cells to analyse their sizes, speeds of migration, dye uptake or fluorescence, the program is also practical for the manipulation of bitmaps in general.
 Hence its name: not only Cells but also Maps.

 With Clusters you can visualise and narrow down the quantity of gene expression data.
 To do so it carries out clustering routines and/or Principal Component Analysis (PCA).